COVID-19 and diabetes

 Ask the experts

 You understandably have a lot of questions about diabetes and COVID-19.
 We asked what you wanted to know about diabetes and COVID-19, and you told us.
 Watch this video to hear from expert physicians, advocates and patient groups.
+Ask today.
 To view past videos, click here.

 Public health agencies in Canada and world-wide have described actions that can help prevent the spread of viruses that cause respiratory illnesses.